gwlucastrig/Tinfour/README.md

 If you just want to download a single Lidar file and view it, we recommend PAMAP Tile 4100133PAS which can be found at ftp://pamap.pasda.psu.edu/pamap_lidar/cycle1/LAS/South/2006/40000000/41001330PAS.zip.
-At 36.7 megabytes, it isn't dainty, but it does contain interesting land features and sufficient detail to exercise the major functions of the viewer.
+At 36.7 megabytes, the PAMAP file isn't dainty.
+But it does contain interesting land features and sufficient detail to exercise the major functions of the viewer.

 ### A short demo ###